SEI2-jeddah/Installfest/windows/README.md

 ## GitBash for Windows
 Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
 Bash is an acronym for Bourne Again Shell.
 A shell is a terminal application used to interface with an operating system through written commands.
 Bash is a popular default shell on Linux and macOS.
 Git Bash is a package that installs Bash, some common bash utilities, and Git on a Windows operating system.

+### How to install Git Bash

+Git Bash comes included as part of the [Git For Windows package](https://gitforwindows.org/).
+Download and install Git For Windows like other Windows applications.
+Once downloaded find the included .exe file and open to execute Git Bash.

 #### Reference
 1. [Atlassian](https://www.atlassian.com/git/tutorials/)